 American Promise.
 An organization at the forefront of promoting a constitutional amendment that would overturn Citizens United and other Supreme Court rulings on campaign finance, and allow “Congress and the states to regulate and set reasonable limits on the raising and spending of money by candidates and others to influence elections.”

 Brennan Center for Justice.
-Think-tank and advocacy group working on a variety of issues to strengthen democracy in the U.S., including voting rights, anti-gerrymandering, campaign finance reform, court reform, and constitutional reforms.
+A preeminent think-tank and advocacy group working “to craft and advance reforms that will make American democracy work, for all.”
+They address issues including voting rights, gerrymandering, campaign finance reform, court reform, and constitutional reforms.

 Center for American Progress.
 A leading progressive think-tank working to further democracy by advocating reform in a variety of areas, including gerrymandering, the courts, and lobbying.